antonvh/LMS-uart-esp/Libraries/UartRemote/MicroPython/README.md

 u.call('led','B',[2,100,100,100])
 ```
 ### `call(<cmd>,[<type>,<data>])`
 The `call` method allows the Master to send a command to the Slave.
 When no values need to be passed with the command, the `<type>` and `<data>` can be omitted.
 The `<data>` can be a single value, a string or a list of values.

+#### The format string
 The type of `<data>` is given according to the struct Format characters, of which the most commonly used are shown below:

 | Format character | type | number of bytes |
 |---------------------|-------|--------------|